Coder-Academy-Patterns/ruby-demos-and-challenges/shopping_list/README.md

 7. Display each item

 ### Challenges
+1. Add quantity to each item
+2. Add prices to items
-1. Create an options menu
+3. Create an options menu with:
-    * Print items option
+    * Display items
-    * Add items option
+    * Add item
-    * Remove items option
+    * Remove item
-    * Update items option
+    * Update item
-    * Quit program option
+    * Quit
-2. Add quantity to each item
-4. Print feedback for each action
-5. Ability to cancel actions
+4. Display feedback after each action, and ability to cancel actions
-7. Prioritise items
+5. Prioritise items
     * Raise priority
     * Lower priority
-8. Add prices to items
-9. Print price total
+6. Display total price
-10. Have multiple shopping lists (bonus)
+7. Have multiple shopping lists
-11. Save shopping lists (bonus)
+8. Save shopping lists to files